 Broil until the top layer is firm and golden brown.
-Make sure to keep turning the pan every 30 seconds. and broil until firm and browned, once it starts getting bubble and a little rough at an edge.
+Make sure to keep turning the pan every 30 seconds, and broil until firm and browned, when it starts getting bubbly and a little rough at the edges.

 13. If you’ve finished your layers and find that the sides are still wet, turn the oven down to 350F, cover the top of the pan with foil, and bake for a further 5-10 minutes.

 14. Leave the cake to cool for 10 minutes, loosen the sides with a knife, then invert the pan onto a wire grid rack to give a nice pattern to the top.

 16. Wait till the next day to serve.
 Trim off the edges and cut in thin slices.
 Serve with tea or coffee.

 Kwan, Kevin.
 Crazy Rich Asians.
 New York: Doubleday, 2013.